karlospn/mytechramblings-site-source-code/content/posts/basic-demonstration-of-httpclient-usage.md

 }
 ```

-Why is the ``PooledConnectionIdleTimeout`` attribute something worth mentioning?
+Why is the ``PooledConnectionIdleTimeout`` attribute worth mentioning?
 Let's take a look at the code above.

-- ``PooledConnectionLifetime`` is set to 30 minutes, which means that TCP connections will be re-used during 30 minutes.
+- ``PooledConnectionLifetime`` is set to 30 minutes, which means that TCP connections will be reused during 30 minutes.
-- ``PooledConnectionIdleTimeout``is set to 10 seconds, which means that idle TCP connections will be closed after a maximum of 5 seconds, **it doesn't matter if the ``PooledConnectionLifetime`` has expired or not.**
+- ``PooledConnectionIdleTimeout``is set to 10 seconds, which means that idle TCP connections will be closed after a maximum of 10 seconds, **it doesn't matter if the ``PooledConnectionLifetime`` time has been reached or not.**

-What will happen here?
+What will happen in a real application?
-- If the app keeps receiving a constant flow of requests, then the same TCP connection will be reused during **30 minutes**.
+- If the app keeps receiving a constant flow of requests, then the existing TCP connection will be reused.
+After **30 minutes**, the TCP connection will be closed, and a new TCP connection will be established for the next request.
-- If for some reason the app doesn't receive any requests and the TCP connection gets considered as idle, then the TCP connection will be closed after **10 seconds**, it doesn’t matter if the ``PooledConnectionLifetime`` time has expired or not.
+- If for some reason the app doesn't receive any requests and the TCP connection gets considered as idle, then the TCP connection will be closed after **10 seconds**, it doesn't matter whether the ``PooledConnectionLifetime`` time has been reached or not.

 Let's take a look at this behaviour using the ``netstat`` command:
 {{< video src="/videos/httpclient-scenario4-1.mp4" type="video/mp4" preload="auto" >}}